 Students and trainees from other countries

-Students and trainees from non-EU/EFTA countries undergoing education or training in Switzerland can apply for exemption from Swiss compulsory health insurance, provided that they have private insurance offering cover equivalent to that of a Swiss health insurer.
+Students and trainees from a country outside EU/EFTA/UK undergoing education or training in Switzerland can apply for exemption from Swiss compulsory health insurance, provided that they have private insurance offering cover equivalent to that of a Swiss health insurer.
+The application should be made to the responsible cantonal authority (see the list of cantonal authorities below).
 They can be exempted for a period of three years; this can be extended for another three years.
 Thereafter, they are required to take out health insurance in Switzerland.

 Students taking out Swiss health insurance